KenwoodFox/EG-207/docs/service/service.rst

 Clean the Rain Flow Sensor
 ##########################

-Refer to the :ref:`Service Schedule` to determine when the water flow sensor should be inspected.
+Refer to the :ref:`Service Schedule` to determine when the rain flow sensor should be inspected.

-Follow the next steps to properly clean your Water Flow Sensor.
+Follow the next steps to properly clean your Rain Flow Sensor.

 Start by unscrewing the two screws covering the circuitry of the Rain Flow Sensor.